Restricted Parties & Countries of Concern

 The OFAC sanction programs can be generalized into three categories:

-- “Comprehensive” – Virtually all interactions and activities are prohibited, including exporting to, importing from, financial transactions of any kind, and/or providing services of any kind.
+- “Comprehensive” – Virtually all interactions and activities are prohibited, including exporting to, importing from, financial transactions of any kind, and/or providing services of any kind, without an authorized export license.

 - “Limited” – Under limited sanctions programs only some activities (e.g., importation of items) are prohibited.